kmlhsn/myworks/index.md

 * Knowledge on Review and Executing Test Documents.

+### Manual Testing
+* Knowledge on Creating Selenium Test Cases using Element Locators and WebDriver methods

 ### My Testing Projects on Github:
 Performed exploratory testing - navigated through the website and experienced misbehavior of different browsers.